SIsilicon/Godot-Lens-Flare-Plugin/README.md

 # Godot-Lens-Flare-Plugin

-Hello and thank you for using the Godot Lens Flare Plugin for Godot 3.0.
+Hello and thank you for using the Lens Flare Plugin for Godot 3.1.

 # Installation